zachnieto/neatqueueweb/docs/README.md

 ### `/add points`
 #### Description
- Increment the players points (not MMR).
+ Increment the players points (not MMR), use a negative number to decrement.
 #### Usage: `/add points [user] [points]`
 #### Arguments:
 `user`: *(Required)* The desired user.\